keimoon/bog/README.md

 bog e directory-archive.go
 ```

+## Ignore files

+Bog supports the use of special file called _.bogignore_ to make the generator ignore certain files or folders.
+It is nearly identical to _.gitignore_.

 ## Setting package name

 By default, bog will use current directory for package name in generated files.
 To change that, use _-p switch_: